Ajahn Sao Kantasīlo: Death

 Phra Khru Wiwek Phutthakit (Sao Kantasilo) died on Tuesday, the 3rd waning moon of the 3rd lunar month in the Year of the Snake, corresponding to February 3, 1942, at the age of 82, having completed 62 years in monkhood.

-He died while sitting in meditation and paying respect to the principal Buddha image for the third time in the ordination hall (Ubosot) of Wat Amatyaram, located in Wanwaithayakorn District, Nakhon Champasak Province, Thailand at that time (now part of Champasak Province, Laos).
+He died while sitting in meditation and paying respect to the principal Buddha image for the third time in the ordination hall (Ubosot) of Wat Amatyaram, located in Wanwaithayakorn District, Nakhon Champasak Province, Thailand at that time (now part of Champassak District, Champasak Province, Laos).
 According to reports, he died "with full mindfulness and plenitude".

 His disciples transported his body back to Wat Buraparam in Mueang Ubon Ratchathani District, Ubon Ratchathani Province, where his cremation was held on April 15–16, 1943.

 After the cremation, his bone fragments were distributed among followers across various Thai provinces.
 According to devotees, some of these fragments transformed into crystal-like relics (Pali: sarīra-dhātu) in various hues.